Eden Kane: Early life and career

+Recording career

 He then won a recording contract with Decca Records.
 His first recording for the label, "Well I Ask You"—written by Les Vandyke, arranged by John Keating, and produced by Bunny Lewis—reached No. 1 on the UK Singles Chart in August 1961.
 It was followed by three more top ten hits in the UK over the next year, "Get Lost" (No. 10), "Forget Me Not" (No. 3) and "I Don't Know Why" (No. 7).
-Together with a backing band, the Downbeats, which comprised Roger Retting, Ben Steed, Roger St. Clair and Bugs Waddell, he toured widely around the UK with stars as Cliff Richard, Billy Fury and Helen Shapiro.
+Together with a backing band, the Downbeats, which comprised Roger Retting, Ben Steed, Roger St. Clair and Bugs Waddell, he toured widely around the UK with stars such as Cliff Richard, Billy Fury, Marty Wilde and Helen Shapiro.
 His brother Peter was the band's road manager, later joining on bass, with brother Clive joining on guitar.

 His fifth single for Decca, "House to Let", failed to chart, and later releases for the label were equally unsuccessful.
 He left Decca and joined Philips subsidiary Fontana in 1963.
-Like many of his teen idol peers, Kane sought to stave off chart oblivion by hitching a ride onto the beat boom bandwagon, but some momentum was lost when his next release, originally titled "Do You Love Me" (c/w "Comeback"), had to be reissued with a new title, "Like I Love You", to avoid confusion with the UK hit covers of the Contours' US hit of the same name by Brian Poole & the Tremeloes and the Dave Clark Five.
-His third single for Fontana, "Boys Cry" (No. 8), returned him to the charts in January 1964, but it was to be his last hit.
-He made several television appearances on shows with newly-successful groups such as the Beatles and the Rolling Stones, and toured Australia with Roy Orbison, Del Shannon and the Searchers.
-Success in Australia led to him hosting a TV series in that country.
-At a stopover in Los Angeles he met American journalist Charlene Groman, sister of Stefanie Powers, and they married several years later.
+Some momentum was lost when his next release, originally titled "Do You Love Me" (c/w "Comeback"), had to be reissued with a new title, "Like I Love You", to avoid confusion with the UK hit covers of the Contours' US hit of the same name by Brian Poole & the Tremeloes and the Dave Clark Five.
+Kane's third single for Fontana, "Boys Cry" (No. 8), returned him to the charts in January 1964, but it was to be his last hit.

+TV appearances and touring

+He made several television appearances on shows with then newly-successful groups the Beatles and the Rolling Stones, and toured Australia with Roy Orbison, Del Shannon and the Searchers.
+Success in Australia led to him host a TV series in there.